biom262/biom262-2016/weeks/week01/biom262-hw1/README.md

-Welcone to the partnet file for  Anna and Afsheen.
+# biom262-hw1
-This is where we will be completing the biom262-week01 partner homework.
+This is the Readme file, it is used to instruct people who opoen our script.